danielbolsson/Solana-Shadow-Sdk/README.md

 1. **No audit** - Code has not been professionally audited.
 2. **Testing incomplete** - Needs comprehensive circuit tests and BPF tests.

-**Note on Trusted Setup:** The repository includes ceremony scripts (`scripts/quick-ceremony.js`) to generate production-quality keys.
-Current keys in `circuits/build/` should be regenerated using the ceremony before mainnet deployment.
+**Note on Trusted Setup:** Multi-party trusted setup ceremony must be completed before mainnet deployment.
+See `TRUSTED_SETUP.md` and `ceremony-coordinator/README.md` for complete instructions.

 ## 🛣️ Roadmap to Production